dlandon/zoneminder.machine.learning/README.md

 -e INSTALL_YOLO="0" \
 -v "/mnt/Zoneminder":"/config":rw \
 -v "/mnt/Zoneminder/data":"/var/cache/zoneminder":rw \
-zoneminder
+dlandon/zoneminder
 ```
 **Note**: If you have opted to install face recognition, and/or have opted to download the yolo models, it takes time.
 Face recognition in particular can take several minutes (or more).
 Once the `docker run` command above completes, you may not be able to access ZoneMinder till all the downloads are done.
 To follow along the installation progress, do a `docker logs -f zoneminder` to see the syslog for the container that was created above.

 ### Subsequent runs

 You can start/stop/restart the container anytime.
 You don't need to run the command above every time.
-If you have already created the container once (by the `docker run` command above), you can simply do a `docker stop zoneminder` to stop it and a `docker start zoneminder` to start it anytime (or do a `docker restart zoneminder`)
+If you have already created the container once (by the `docker run` command above), you can simply do a `docker stop Zoneminder` to stop it and a `docker start Zoneminder` to start it anytime (or do a `docker restart zoneminder`)

 #### Customization